rayalan/binary-adages/content/pages/profile-professional-strengths.md

 ## Example: Rapid steelmanned decisions

 In another situation, I wanted to standardize a number of engineering practices in a heavily consensus-driven culture across a number of teams.
 There wasn't a good upfront way of knowing who cared specifically about which decision.
-Additionally, due to interconnected systems, teams could be unexpected impacted by a decision.
+Additionally, due to interconnected systems, teams could be unexpectedly impacted by a decision.

 I ended up introducing a three-step approach: